 When you think about your business, these short terms are the first words that usually come to mind.
 They’re also the first terms to come to the consumer’s mind when they’re looking for something online.

 Short-tail keywords can be the same for a variety of businesses.
-For “red roses,” this keyword could apply to a local flower shop, an ecommerce shop, a big-box chain store, and the list goes on.
+For “red roses,” this keyword could apply to a local flower shop, an ecommerce shop, or a big-box chain store.

 That’s why the competition to rank highly for short-tail keywords is often fierce.